dangtuanhuy/assembla-to-jira-migration/README.md

 theme_name|milestone_name|story_rank
 ```

+During the conversion, any differences between the original Assembla ticket description and the newly created Jira issue description is recorded in the `data/jira/jira-tickets-diffs.csv` file.
+This is a good place to look so you can verify that indeed the markdown conversion produced the expected results.

 An additional output file `data/jira/jira-ticket-links.csv` is created which contains those embedded ticket links that could not be resolved.
 This is used in the following step.

 ### Update ticket links